jkee/super-broccoli/clickhouse/modifying-data.md

 Moreover, it works totally fine with changing keys for grouping.
 If we want to group data by `PageViews`, all data for `PageView = 5` will be 'hidden' for this rows.

 There are some limitations with this approach.
-Basically, it works only for metrics which can be presented through this `Sign` operations.
+ + It works only for metrics which can be presented through this `Sign` operations.
 It covers most cases, but it's not possible to calculate min or max values.
 There is an impact to uniq calculations also.
-But it's fine at least for Yandex.Metrica cases, and there are a lot of different analytical calculations.
+But it's fine at least for Yandex.Metrica cases, and there are a lot of different analytical calculations;
+ + You need to remember somehow old value in external system doing updates, so you can insert this 'delete' rows;
+ + Some other effects; there is a [great answer](https://groups.google.com/forum/#!msg/clickhouse/VixyOUD-K68/Km8EpkCyAQAJ) on Google Groups.

 #### CollapsingMergeTree
 ClickHouse have support of **Incremental Log** model in `Collapsing` engines family.